odioski/FWCracker_v2/README.md

 	git clone https://github.com/odioski/FWCracker_v2.git

-Navigate to src folder and use pip to get PySerial:
+Navigate to the src folder and use pip to get PySerial:

 	pip install pyserial